- What Is It?

 What is a miscarriage?

-A miscarriage is the spontaneous loss of a pregnancy from conception to 20 weeks' gestation.
-The term stillbirth refers to the death of a fetus after 20 weeks' gestation.
-Miscarriage is sometimes referred to as spontaneous abortion, because the medical term abortion means the ending of a pregnancy, whether intentional or unintentional.
-Most miscarriages occur in the first trimester of pregnancy, between the 7th and 12th weeks of pregnancy.
+A miscarriage is the spontaneous loss of pregnancy from conception to 20 weeks gestation.
+The term stillbirth refers to the death of a fetus after 20 weeks of gestation.
+Miscarriage is sometimes referred to as spontaneous abortion because the medical term abortion means ending a pregnancy, whether intentional or unintentional.
+Most miscarriages occur in the first trimester of pregnancy, from seven to twelve weeks after conception.

 How common is miscarriage?

 Miscarriage is very common.
-Because many or even most miscarriages occur so early in pregnancy that a woman might not have known that she was pregnant, it is difficult to estimate how many miscarriages occur.
+As many or even most miscarriages occur so early in pregnancy that a woman does not even realize that she is pregnant, it is difficult to estimate how frequently miscarriages occur.
 Some experts believe that about half of all fertilized eggs die before implantation or are miscarried.
 Of known pregnancies (in which a woman misses a period or has a positive pregnancy test), about 10% to 20% end in miscarriage.

 What causes miscarriage?

-The majority of miscarriages are believed to be caused by genetic problems in the embryo that would prevent a baby from developing normally and surviving.
-These fatal genetic errors typically are not related to genetic problems in the mother.
+The majority of miscarriages are believed to be caused by genetic problems within the embryo that would prevent a baby from developing normally and surviving after birth.
+These fatal genetic errors are not usually related to genetic problems in the mother.

 In general, risk factors for miscarriage include the following: